rhagelstrom/FG-Forge-Updater/README.md

 ## Usage

-You will need to create a `.env` file in the project folder containing the following (but with your information):
+1. Create a `.env` file in the project folder containing the following (but with your information):
 ```env
 # your user ID on the SmiteWorks forum
 bb_userid=354681